Clinical scientists working in immunology play a critical role in diagnosing and managing immune system disorders

 You can also apply if you have a 2:2 undergraduate degree in any subject and have a higher degree in a relevant subject.

-You can only apply to one specialty, so make sure you do your research before applying to ensure it is the right specialism for you.
-Not all specialties are recruited to each year and depend on NHS needs, so you should check before applying that your specialty is available.
+You can only apply to one specialty, so do your research before applying to ensure it's the right specialism for you.
+Not all specialties are recruited to each year and depend on NHS needs.

 If successful, you'll be employed by an NHS Trust (or in some cases by an NHS private partner or private healthcare provider) as a trainee clinical scientist on a fixed-term contract for the duration of the programme and paid a salary.
 The first year of training is spent on rotation in a range of settings before specialising in years two and three.